zorp/mindbridge_dk/wp-content/plugins/quick-adsense/readme.txt

 == Frequently Asked Questions ==

-Please feedback to [http://quicksense.net/](http://quicksense.net/) for any bug you might have found, or any suggestion you like to add.
+Please feedback to [http://quickadsense.com/](http://quickadsense.com/) for any bug you might have found, or any suggestion you like to add.

 == Change Log ==

+= 1.9.4 =
+* The number of individual database calls has been reduced from 80 to just 1, also almost all of the legacy code has been altered and code base re-structured to be better understandable.
+* Security: improved.
+* Info update.
+* Date: 20-September-2017

+= 1.9.3 =
+* Info update.
+* Date: 29-August-2017

 = 1.9.2 =
 * Update the depreciated wp code function for AdsWidget in the plugin.